 18. The earth and flowers smell strongest just before showers.

-19. Birds fly high, no worries from the skies.
+19. If birds fly high, no worries from the skies.
+If birds fly low, foul weather is foretold.

-21. Ring around the moon, rain or snow in the next three days.
+21. Ring around the moon, rain or snow soon.

 Well, these aren’t the tip of the iceberg I’m sure.
 There are so many I don’t know if there’s a book that records them all.
 I’m often grieved by the knowledge and wisdom we’ve lost from the old-timers.

-Can you can add your own old-timey weather predictions to this short list?
+Can you add your own old-timey weather predictions to this short list?